 A service provided by the Lakes Area REALTORS® Association to help resolve disputes, before a formal complaint process.

 The Ombudsman Program is a structured communication and problem-solving service available to consumers and members of the Lakes Area REALTORS® Association to address complaints and questions that may be ethical, transactional, technical and/or procedural in nature.

 Upon receiving the request form an Ombusdman will be assigned and information relayed.
 LARA’s Ombudsman will initiate communication with the “Complainant” no later than one business day after receipt of assignment.

 The single, most outstanding characteristic that sets REALTORS® apart from other real estate practitioners is the willingness to accept and abide by the Code of Ethics of the NATIONAL ASSOCIATION OF REALTORS®.
 The Code of Ethics, which was first adopted on July 29, 1913, is a living document–responsive in its content to changes in the law and industry.
 The Code has been revised several times through the years to reflect current developments in professional real estate practice.
 The term REALTOR® has come to represent competency, fairness, and high integrity.
 These qualities stem from voluntary adherence to an ideal of moral conduct in real estate business practices.

 But even with the best of intention, planning and preparation, occasional disagreements arise between REALTORS® and/or between REALTORS® and their clients or customers.
-The Greater Milwaukee Association of REALTORS® offers its members and their clients and customers a method to resolve complaints if they believe a REALTOR® may have acted in an unethical manner.
+The Lakes Area Association of REALTORS® offers its members and their clients and customers a method to resolve complaints if they believe a REALTOR® may have acted in an unethical manner.
 An ethics hearing may be held and REALTORS® judged by their peers to determine if the code of ethics had been violated.

 How the Process Works